boolean-uk/tdd-bobs-bagels/domain-model.md

 I'd like to know if I try to remove an item that doesn't exist in my basket.

 ## Noun & Verb
-Noun: basket, item, basket capacity
+Noun: basket, item, basket capacity, larger capacity
-Verb: cannot overfill, is full, add
+Verb: cannot overfill, is full, add, create baskets

 ## Domain Model
 | Objects | Properties           |